GorillaSapiens/NARF/README.md

 but only the occasional write. deletes rarely happen, and they're very expensive.

-while there are some convenience functions that treat keys like file pahts, there are no real directories.
+while there are some convenience functions that treat keys like file paths, there are no real directories.

+it is not thread safe.

 there is no access control.